nhsx/Mental-Health/15/index.md

 To do that, we need to understand:
 - How are trusts currently delivering improvements to their service?
-- Where are the problems?
+- Where are the opportunities to support?
-- Who is the right team to implement service change/improvement?- What is the governance structure and decision making process?
+- Who is the right team to implement service change/improvement?
+- What is the governance structure and decision making process?
 - What are the needs of the trusts we work with including motivations and barriers to implementing user-centred design?
 - Which ideas best support children and young people whilst they are waiting to access mental health services?